Foreman Grill Pancakes Recipe

 Traditional Breakfast Pancake Recipe

-A classic pancake recipe has pretty much everything you might already have in your pantry and refrigerator make delicious, sweet breakfast cakes.
+A classic pancake recipe has pretty much everything you might already have in your pantry and refrigerator to make delicious, sweet breakfast cakes.
 Even if there is a blizzard outside, you probably have the ingredients to whip up a batch of pancakes without having to drive to the store.

 While this recipe is basic and traditional, feel free to add any fruits, nuts, or sweets that make you happy.
 Pancake batter can handle whatever goodies you toss into it.
 It is basically a cake cooked on a flat griddle.
 Chefs and home cooks put all sorts of things into cakes and they still rise and taste great (for the most part).